jamancio/prime-anchor-system/README.md

 The "Deterministic Decay Showdown" (Test 10) provides the conclusive answer to the Prime Anchor System.

 **1. The "Dense Neighborhood" is Confirmed:**
-The fact that *all sufficiently filtered* systems (Mod 6 and above) achieved a 100% correction rate provides powerful evidence for the **Prime Neighborhood Saturation Conjecture**.
-The neighborhood around a "messy" prime appears to be so saturated with fixes that a solution is *always* nearby.
+The fact that *all tested systems*, including the inefficient "Random Even" search, achieved a **100% correction rate** provides the most powerful evidence possible for the **Prime Neighborhood Saturation Conjecture**.
+The neighborhood around a "messy" prime appears to be so saturated with fixes that a solution is *always* nearby, regardless of the search method's efficiency.

 **2. The $S_n$ System is Obsolete (but was the Key):**
 This is the final and most crucial finding.
 The $S_n$ system is **not** special or optimized.